DOMjudge/domjudge/doc/manual/install-workstation.rst

-The team manual requires a working LaTeX installation and some packages available in the `texlive-latex-extra` package in any modern Linux distribution.
+The team manual requires a working LaTeX installation and some packages included in the `texlive-latex-extra` package in any modern Linux distribution.

-When DOMjudge is configure and site-specific configuration set, the team manual can be generated with the command `genteammanual` found under `docs/team`.
+When DOMjudge is configured and site-specific configuration set, the team manual can be generated with the command `genteammanual` found under `docs/team`.
 The PDF document will be placed in the current